samikeijonen/simppeli/readme.txt

 = Does this theme support any plugins? =

-Simppeli includes support for Infinite Scroll in Jetpack.
+Not at the moment but many plugin works with any theme.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0.0 - June 17, 2015 =
 * Initial release

 == Credits ==